 Crowder’s Counseling Center uses a short-term, solution-focused model.
-Counseling sessions generally last 45-50 minutes.
+Individual counseling sessions generally last 45-50 minutes.

 The Counseling Center adheres to the American College Association (ACA) Professional Code of Ethics.
 Counseling files are not a part of the college records, and others cannot access them without a student’s written permission.

 We provide our individual personal counseling services in a private setting.
 Students can be assured that information they share with their counselor in this setting remains confidential.
 Information about our students and their issues is released only in specific mandated circumstances.
-Examples may include: if a student threatens harm to self or others; in cases of child or elder abuse/neglect; if you are involved in a court case, your records may be subpoenaed; or if a student gives the counselor written permission to disclose information outside the confines of the counseling office.
+Examples may include: if a student threatens harm to self or others; in cases of child or elder abuse/neglect; or if records are subpoenaed.

 Counselors will explain the ethical limits of confidentiality during your first session.

 Without written permission from a student, counselors may not disclose any information about a student to anyone outside of the counseling department.
 This includes disclosing information to concerned instructors, Crowder administrators or loved ones.
-Occasionally, when an instructor refers a student to the counseling center, the student can give permission to confirm with the instructor/Crowder Cares team that the student did come in for a counseling session.
-Again, we only disclose this information with the student’s expressed written consent to do so.
+Students may choose to give permission for the counselor to confirm with the instructor/Crowder Cares team that the student did come in for a counseling session.
+Again, we only disclose this information with the student’s expressed written consent.